nikouu/mGBA-http/README.md

 1. Run mGBA-http
 1. In mGBA, go to Tools > Scripting, then File > Load script and load in mGBASocketServer.lua

-Once a ROM is laoded, you are now ready to start using mGBA-http.
+Once a ROM is loaded, you are now ready to start using mGBA-http.

 For a more in-depth guide with pictures, see the [Full Guide](docs/FullGuide.md).